team113sanger/dermatlas_somatic_qc_nf/README.md

 ## Introduction

-dermatlas_somatic_qc_nf is a bioinfromatics pipeline written in [Nextflow](http://www.nextflow.io) for performing processing and QC on somatic variant calls from cohorts of tumors within the Dermatlas project.
+dermatlas_somatic_qc_nf is a bioinformatics pipeline written in [Nextflow](http://www.nextflow.io) for performing processing and QC on somatic variant calls from cohorts of tumors within the Dermatlas project.

 ## Pipeline summary

-In brief, the pipeline takes a set samples that have been pre-processed by the Dermatlas ingestion pipeline and then:
+In brief, the pipeline takes a set samples that have been pre-processed by the Dermatlas ingestion pipeline (Caveman and Pindel VCF files) and then:
-- Links each sample vcf to it's assocaited metadata.
+- Links each sample vcf to it's associated metadata.
-- Filters `PASS` variants from the file
+- Filters `PASS` variants from the file.
-- Adds an annotation field to those filtered variants in dbSNP
+- Adds an annotation field to filtered variants present in dbSNP
-- Performs Dermatlas variant QC and generates diagnostic plots
+- Performs Dermatlas variant QC and generates Dermatlas diagnostic plots
-- Calculates the TMB of `keep` samples produced by Dermatlas variant QC
+- Calculates the TMB of Dermatlas `keep` samples produced by Dermatlas variant QC
 - Creates `.xlsx` file outputs from mafs for releasing to project scientists
 ## Inputs